smaeul/kvm-admin/README.txt

 Reboot or shutdown or status can send via the monitor too.
     kvm-admin domain_name monitor system_powerdown

-You can use the command line monitor like orginal "ALT + CTRL + 2" monitor.
+You can use the command line monitor like the orgin "ALT + CTRL + 2" monitor.
 You can add an usb device or ecject cdrom etc.